New York University, Department of Media, Culture & Communication

 - Associate Professor Paula Chakravartty, Ph.D., University of Wisconsin

-- Assistant Professor Lily Hope Chumley, Ph.D., University of Chicago
+- Associate Professor Lily Hope Chumley, Ph.D., University of Chicago

-- Associate Professor Stephen Duncombe, Ph.D., City University of New York
+- Professor Stephen Duncombe, Ph.D., City University of New York

-- Associate Professor Allen Feldman, Ph.D., New School for Social Research
+- Professor Allen Feldman, Ph.D., New School for Social Research

 - Professor Alexander Galloway, Ph.D., Duke University